How do I form a corporation in Ohio?

 What is a corporation?

 A corporation is a complex business model that you should fully understand before deciding to form one.
-If you need help dealing with all of the paperwork and red tape, consider partnering with a business formation service to move things along more easily.
+If you need help dealing with all of the paperwork and red tape, consider partnering with a business formation services to move things along more easily.

 Are you ready to learn more and start your business?
 Check out our helpful guide below about forming your Ohio corporation online today.
 We’ll also cover some of the nuances of forming an Ohio professional corporation, a specialized corporation for licensed professionals like attorneys, doctors, or engineers.